photoprism/photoprism-docs/docs/developer-guide/code-quality.md

     That was because the “top-down” method of program design hadn't been invented yet, and Mel wouldn't have used it anyway.
     He wrote the innermost parts of his program loops first. — <cite>[The Story of Mel](http://www.catb.org/jargon/html/story-of-mel.html)</cite>

-## Avoid Unnecessary Abstractions and Optimizations ##
+## Premature Optimization ##

-Don't abstract if you don't have to.
-Premature optimization causes unnecessary pain and leads to bloated code that fewer developers understand.
+One of the hardest parts of software development is knowing what to work on.
+Don't get carried away implementing unnecessary abstractions and focusing on scalability optimization before you've even validated the functionality of a new feature or improvement.

+Instead of spending a lot of time on something you may not need, focus on user needs and [test automation](#code-that-cannot-be-tested-is-flawed).
+That way, you'll make sure you're developing the right functionality, and you can [refactor it later](https://martinfowler.com/bliki/DefinitionOfRefactoring.html) for scalability and other non-functional features without breaking anything.

-Instead, perform test-driven [bottom-up development](#bottom-up-development), so you can [safely refactor](https://martinfowler.com/bliki/DefinitionOfRefactoring.html) if and when it makes sense.
-Maintaining small amounts of duplicate code is much easier and less burdensome than choosing the wrong abstraction.
+Also keep in mind that it's much easier and less effort to maintain small amounts of duplicate code than to choose the wrong abstraction.

 !!! example ""
     Premature optimization is the root of all evil. — <cite>Donald Knuth</cite>

 ## Opportunistic Refactoring ##

-While we know this is difficult when working with a distributed team, branches, and pull requests, we encourage all contributors to refactor when they see a specific problem.
+We encourage developers to refactor code when they see a specific problem, although this may seem difficult when working with a distributed team, branches, and pull requests due to potential merge conflicts and delayed feedback.

-Ideally when you are working on the same code anyway to implement a feature or improvement.
-This helps to verify that the changes are helpful in practice.
+It is best to do this while you are working on the same code anyway, for example to implement a feature or enhancement.
+This way you can easily check if the proposed changes make sense.

-Imperfection is not a big problem as long as your code is testable and tests exist so that formatting and implementation details can be easily improved at a later time and/or by another developer.

-No one needs nice-looking code that doesn't work.
+Releasing imperfect code is not a problem as long as it is [accompanied by automated tests](#code-that-cannot-be-tested-is-flawed).
+This makes it easy to refactor later without breaking anything or requiring detailed knowledge of the requirements and a lot of time for manual testing.
 Be pragmatic.
 Done is better than perfect.
-Pretty much all software projects start this way.

-However, if you know about (potential) security issues, please [report them to us](https://photoprism.app/security-policy) immediately and, if possible, offer a solution.
+Potential security issues are an important exception.
+These should never be ignored.
+If you find a problem, please [report it to us](https://photoprism.app/security-policy) immediately so we can fix it.

 !!! example ""
     Feel free to think ahead, just don't code ahead.
 But also, don't feel the need to decide so many